Delvien/Timemachine-mount-usb-backup-dismount/README.md

 3) If drive is already present and mounted, then start loop script

 loopy.sh
-1) starts timemachine backup and waits 5 seconds
+1) Starts timemachine backup and waits 5 seconds
 2) Checks if timemachine is running and loops to keep checking
 3) Once loop shows timemachine is not running anymore it unmounts the defined drive and shows on-screen notification